 You Can Help Reverse the Trend

 Fall incident data from the CDC shows an alarming trend – older adults are dying from fall-related injuries at increasing rates.
 The fall-related death rate rose by 30% between 2009 and 20181.
-Fall risks are a concern for just about everyone working in physical therapy or occupational therapy.
+Fall risks are a concern for just about everyone working in rehabilitation.
 Even if it doesn’t lead to death, a fall can often mark the beginning of a difficult period of severe injury, loss of function, extended hospital stays, and major lifestyle changes.

 Preventive exercise programs may be able to reverse the trend2.
 But only if they effectively address the root causes.
 Here you’ll find a review of the literature on fall risks for older adults and interventions that can help prevent fall-related deaths.